noahdsouza/CVPaint/docs/evolution.md

     * RANSAC is an algorithm which randomly chooses two points in a data set (in this case, our point cloud), draws a straight line connecting the points, and determines how many other points lie within a defined distance away, called inliers.
 It runs for n number of iterations, and returns a line of best fit by maximizing the number of inliers.
 We attempted to use RANSAC for skeleton tracking.
     * The pinhole camera model was a way to map the depth information from the Kinect to our screen, using similar triangles.

-Then we realized that actually mapping movements was far out of the scope of our project, making us decide to do an ankle-breaking pivot to `CVPaint`
-![](https://raw.githubusercontent.com/noahdsouza/CVPaint/master/docs/images/Beforepivot.gif)

 The code works like so:
 Opening the Kinects camera and utilizes its main and infrared camera.
 The camera can be used for OpenCV to collect the data using the depth image.
+![](https://raw.githubusercontent.com/noahdsouza/CVPaint/master/docs/images/Beforepivot.gif)

+Then we realized that actually mapping movements was far out of the scope of our project, making us decide to do an ankle-breaking pivot to `CVPaint`

 However, after pivoting, we eventually realized that in fact, concepts/parts of `CVPuppets` could be salvaged.
+We attempted to implement hand tracking through openCV in our file `hand_tracking.py` to control the cursor.
+We were able subtract the background to detect the center of a hand and use that as our "mouse" to draw.
+We were also able to create an algorithm that calculates the thickness of the line being drawn depending on how far or close the hand was to the camera.

+[insert gif here of hand tracker working]

+However, we didn't have enough time to seamlessly integrate this into our `CVPaint.py` code (which currently uses a green object as a cursor) without the tracking acting very finnicky, so we decided to leave the two files separate.

-With more time, we would have liked to fully integrate the Kinect motion tracking into our `CVPaint` code so the user could use their fingers to control the paint cursor and used the depth map to manipulate the thickness of the lines being drawn.
+With more time, we would have liked to use the Kinect motion tracking (for hopefully more accurate results) into our `CVPaint` code so the user could use their fingers to control the paint cursor and used the depth map to manipulate the thickness of the lines being drawn.